opentargets-archive/opentargets-py/README.md

 Why should you use this client instead of the REST API directly?

+- Include wrappers for all public methods, with query validation
+- Tools for the most common calls (E.g. get data for a target gene symbol even if you do not know its Ensembl Gene Id)
+- Supports automatic retrieval of paginated results with an iterator pattern
+- Easily save query results as JSON, CSV or Excel file
 - Handles Authentication
 - Handles fair usage limits transparently
 - Follows HTTP cache as set by the REST API
 - Experimental HTTP2 support for better performance (beware the client library is in alpha)
-- Supports automatic retrieval of paginated results with an iterator pattern
-- Include wrappers for public methods
-- Tools for the most common calls (E.g. get data for a target gene symbol even if you do not know its Ensembl Gene Id)
-- Easily save query results as JSON, CSV or Excel file

 This client is supported for Python 3.5 and upper.
 Works on lower version (including python 2) on a best effort basis.